18Saubhagya/SodukuSolverCpp/README.md

 # SodukuSolverCpp
-A smple cpp program to solve a soduku
+A simple cpp program to solve a soduku
+Done using Recursion